RobotCasserole1736/RobotCasserole1736.github.io/README.md

   * `small_caption` is the not-as-big text at the bottom of the caption box
   * `image` is the image that should be displayed.

 Images must have a 311:100 aspect ratio to display properly, and be as high of resolution as possible.
-These special images should saved to the `assets/img/mainPageSlider` folder.
+These special images should saved to the `assets/img/mainPageSlider` folder, [which can be found here](https://github.com/RobotCasserole1736/RobotCasserole1736.github.io/tree/master/assets/img/mainPageSlider).

 ## Adding/Modifying Front Page Info & Links

-Update `index.md` with new content.
+Update `index.md` with new content, [which can be done here](https://github.com/RobotCasserole1736/RobotCasserole1736.github.io/edit/master/index.md).

 Documents for download should go in `assets/documents` folder.
 Avoid spaces or special characters in the names of files.